hestiacp/hestiacp-docs/cli_commands/commands.rst

 **list user packages**

-**Label**:

 **Options**: `[FORMAT]`

-The function for obtaining the list of available hosting packages.
+This function for obtaining the list of available hosting packages.

 *******************************************************************